NWChemEx-Project/CMakeBuild/README.md

 `NWChemExBase`.

 :memo: CMake is case-sensitive so the capitalization of your project matters.
-To that end in the following `MyRepo` is the case used by your project, `MYREPO` is the name you provided, but in all upper-case letters, and `myrepo` is the name you provided, but in all lower-case letters.
-When needed, the all upper-/lower- case version of your project's name will be computed automatically by `NWChemExBase`.
+To that end in the following `MyRepo` is the case used by your project.

 What This Repository Provides